KevinMcD25/MIS352GroupKEAH/README.md

 https://www.wv.gov/pages/tourism.aspx

-This is page is pretty similar to something we are doing without the whether.
-This website does have some good features, like a clear navbar and a variety of different choices(Business, Education, Tourism, Governmet).
+This is page is pretty similar to something we are doing without the weather.
+This website does have some good features, like a clear navbar and a variety of different choices(Business, Education, Tourism, Government).
 The look of the site is pretty rough.
 Everything about it just feels outdated and needs a refresh.
 I feel like we could use some characteristics of this site in our own and improve the way ours looks and works.

 *******************************************************************************************************************************************************************